Arnautt/smartlocker/README.md

 make main
 ```

+**:warning: Remark:** Currently only work for Ubuntu and computer with French/English language

 ## :question: How does it work

 The basic idea is to use [face recognition](https://github.com/ageitgey/face_recognition), a state-of-the-art face recognition